open/close all folders

 - Defrosting Ice Queen: She's pretty cool towards Jesse, and especially the Bellas, but warms up later on.

-- Dismotivation: She could care less about building a social life, let alone college itself.
+- Dismotivation: She couldn't care less about building a social life, let alone college itself.
 She only grits her teeth and bears it so that she can get her father's support to pursue her dream of becoming a music producer.